Duugu/SkuMapper/README.txt

 ------------------------------------------------
 Release notes

+r4.3
+	- Removed a lot of incorrect maps
+	- Fixed bugs with the zones list
+	- Removed a lot of decoration objects
+	- Tried to fix Gilneas
+	- Fixed Barrens
+	- Fixed Strangle

 r4.2
 	- Added a "Unique only" button to the options, to show creatures and objects with a single spawn point only Linked creatures and objects are always shwon, no matter if it has one or multiple spawns.